WetenSchaap/TemperatureControllers/README.md

 * Haake Phoenix
 * Electrical controller

-However, it should be easy to implement more devices, see classywaterbaths.py for details.
+However, it should be easy to implement more devices, see *classywaterbaths.py* for details on hoe to do that.